kulicuu/autocomplete-/readme.md

 ##### previews ::
-_eventually there will be some interactive graphics like this_
+_Eventually there will be some interactive graphics.
+Here is a very primitive early version, for what will be a point and click driven graph navigation tool:_
 <img src="./graph_radar.png"/>

+Already there is some structure building functions and test traversing:
 _and testing traversing functions (like autocomplete)_
 <img src="./autocomplete.png"/>